-Flights Operated by Contour Flight Management, Sunwing Airlines, and Ultimate Air Shuttle
+Flights Operated by Corporate Flight Management, Sunwing Airlines, and Ultimate Air Shuttle

 Your first checked bag flies free!*

 |1st Checked Bag||Up to 30 lbs||Not to exceed 62 inches in overall dimension (length + width + height)||No Charge|

 |International 1st Checked Bag (Bahamas)||Up to 50 lbs||Not to exceed 62 inches in overall dimension (length + width + height)||No Charge|

 |1st Checked Bag (30lbs +)||30-50 lbs, over 50 lbs additional charge (100 lbs max)||Exceeding 62 inches in overall dimension||$25.00|

 |Additional Checked Bags||Up to 30 lbs||Not to exceed 62 inches in overall dimension (length + width + height)||$25.00 each|

 |Additional Checked Bags||30-50 lbs, over 50 lbs additional charge (100 lbs max)||Exceeding 62 inches in overall dimension||+ $25.00 each|

 |1 Carry-On Bag||Up to 14 lbs||Not to exceed 45 inches in overall dimension (length + width + height)||No Charge|

 |Pets*||–||Pet must be in a carrier not to exceed 17”x 18” x 10.5” and must fit under the seat.
 Limit 2 per flight – first come first served||$50.00|